solid-js/solid/libraries/core-nanostache/README.md

-Nanostache - hyper-lightweight javascript template engine

 # Why Nanostache ?

 Why do you need Nanostache since literal template strings are available in ES6+ ?
 Nanostache can be useful when any templating is needed when the template source is not coming from javascript itself.
 For example, if you need to process a template from a file, or any other kind of input.
-Nanostache is a hyper-lightweight template engine in Node or Browsers environments.
+Nanostache is a ultra-lightweight template engine in Node or Browsers environments.
 Minified version is **500b** for CommonJS and a little smaller for ES-Module version.
 It uses Javascript's Regex based String.replace function to be super effective.
+Typescript definitions are included.
+Enjoy !

 ### Scope